Woman Claims Injection-related Negligence Caused Permanent Pain

 Sometimes, patients of medical centers here in Connecticut are given medications by the centers.
 The ways in which medications are administered can vary quite a bit.
 Some medications are administered through a pill.
-Others are administered through an injection.
+Others are administered through an injection, which may cause Injection Negligence.

 When the staff of a medical center is administering a medication to a patient through an injection, it is vital that they act properly in connection to the injection.
 Medical negligence regarding an injection can have significant impacts on a patient.